-The LORD rebukes the hypocrisy of postexilic Jews by answering their defensive questions so they will prepare for the coming judgment and blessing by leaving their sin and returning to Him.
+The LORD answers the hypocritical questions of postexilic Jews to prepare them for the coming judgment and blessing by leaving their sin and returning to Him.

 Application:

 Fear God by repenting of superficial religion so you won't get disciplined.